"False"

 Background

 Physical activity has important effects on various health factors for the growing older population.
 Despite this, a large proportion of older adults are insufficiently physically active.
-High-Intensity Interval Training (HIT) with very short interval duration is a new training method with the potential to have important effects on health.
-Despite promising results among young and middle-aged adults, studies with high quality are lacking among older people.
-Our interdisciplinary project group has through pilot studies developed a group-based HIT protocol adapted for older adults This training program is evaluated in a randomized controlled trial, and in two studies aiming at facilitating the implementation of the training.
-The research group collaborate with representatives from, for example, senior and sports organizations.
-This project thus has the potential to provide evidence of whether HIT is safe and effective for older people and to contribute to a broad implementation.
+High-Intensity Interval Training (HIT) with very short interval duration is a new training method with the potential of having important effects on health.
+Despite promising results among young and middle-aged adults, studies with high quality have been lacking among older people.
+Our interdisciplinary project group has through pilot studies developed a group-based HIT protocol adapted for older adults.
+This training program is evaluated in a randomized controlled trial, and in two studies aiming at facilitating the implementation of the training.
+The research group collaborates with representatives from, for example, senior and sports organizations.
+This project can potentially provide evidence regarding the safety and effect of HIT for older people, as well as contribute to broad implementation.

 Study evaluating the applicability and effects

-Our training program is evaluated in a randomized controlled trial (RCT).
-The aim was to evaluate the applicability and in connection to the RCT evaluate older people´s experiences by interviews.
-We will also evaluate the effects on cardiorespiratory fitness, cognitive, cardiovascular, and muscular function, as well as quality-of-life.
+Our training program was evaluated in a randomized controlled trial (RCT).
+The aim was to evaluate the effects on cardiorespiratory fitness, cognitive-, cardiovascular-, and muscular function, as well as quality-of-life.
+We will also evaluate the applicability of the program and, in connection to the RCT, explore older people´s experiences by interviews.

 Sixty-eight non-exercising older adults were included.
 They were randomized to HIT (20-minute session including 10x6-second intervals) or Moderate-intensity Training, MIT (40-minute session including 3x8-minute intervals).
-The training was performed on stationary bicycles in an ordinary gym-setting, two times each week in 2 weeks.
+The training was performed on stationary bicycles in an ordinary gym-setting, two times per week for 12 weeks.

 Applicability (attendance, achieved intensity, and adverse events) was registered at each training session.
 Outcomes were assessed at baseline, at 3 months, and at 9 months.
 Interviews were performed after the training period.
 The study protocol is published (NCT03765385).